Traveling with your baby stroller

 Departure; the airline broke my stroller!

 Use a carry bag or some kind of protective cover.
 Besides the weight advice mentioned earlier, the bag also protects against damage like scratches.
-Also, the bag prevents the strap from catching on luggage straps and causing tears and breaks.
+Additionally, the bag prevents the strap from catching on luggage straps and causing tears and breaks.

 It also prevents the equipment from getting wet.